AG7GN/kenwood/README.md

                         RTS on the serial port because on the DigiRig, RTS controls PTT via a separate circuit.

+                        'cm108[:1-8]' will activate a CM108 GPIO for PTT on CM108/CM119 sound interfaces such as the DRA series of sound cards.
+You can specify the CM108 GPIO pin by appending ':x' to 'cm108' where x is 1 through 8 inclusive. 'cm108' by itself will use GPIO 3, the most commonly used GPIO for CM108 PTT.
+                        If more than one CM108 sound card is attached, the first one found will be used.

-                        'cat' will, when 'rig.set_ptt' calls are received, send the 'TX' or 'RX' CAT command to the radio to control PTT.
-Note that this will activate PTT on the side on which PTT is set and will transmit mic audio, *not* the DATA port audio!
+                        'cat' will send the 'TX' or 'RX' CAT command to the radio to control PTT.
+Note that this will transmit on the side on which PTT is set and will transmit mic audio, *not* DATA port audio!

                          (default: none)
   -c COMMAND, --command COMMAND